 In addition to monitoring roadway speeds, the Transportation Authority also tracks surface transit speeds.
-Transit speeds on the CMP network declined slightly since 2015, although this decline was less than the decline in roadway speeds on the CMP network, and less than the decline experienced on roadways overall.
+Transit speeds on the CMP network declined slightly since 2015, although this decline was less than the decline in roadway speeds on the CMP network.
 Compared to 2015, the average transit speed (collected for buses only) in 2017 on the CMP network in the AM peak declined 2% from 8.26 to 8.13 mph.
-In the PM peak period also transit speed declined 1% from 7.40 to 7.34 mph.
+In the PM peak period transit speeds also declined 1% from 7.40 to 7.34 mph.
 This relatively better performance for transit as compared with vehicles may be attributable to the city's expanded efforts to provide on-street transit priority during this period.